stanford-policylab/opp/data_readme.md

 - When speed and posted_speed were 0, we set them to NA, under the assumption that this was a default value and the stop was unrelated to speed
 - subject_race is based on the raw column Race, passed through as raw_race

+**2023 update**:
+- 670,052 new stops added.
+- 2018 has been updated to the full year, and a small number of rows not corresponding to an actual stop contained in the previous release have been removed.

 ## Lubbock, TX
 ### 2008-05-01 to 2018-04-30